Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

   - They must be inserted within the folder defined by **dir_poscar**;
   - They must correspond to 2D lattices whose vectors (A1,A2) are in the KxKy plane, while vector A3 must be on the z-axis;
-  - They must be written in direct coordinates;

   - **Optional:** It is recommended to use **unit cells**, as using **supercells** can hide possible configurations and slow down code execution.
 During execution, SAMBA checks whether the cells in the folder defined by **dir_poscar** are unit cells or not, and will ask the user if they want to continue the calculation anyway;

   - **Note:** To ensure that the different twisted angles are correctly obtained, the cell must be constructed so that the **axis of smallest rotation around the z-axis** is positioned at the **cell origin**.
 If the code identifies that this axis is outside the origin, it will automatically translate the ions to correct this position.
-The original cell will be preserved in the "**POSCAR_original** directory.

 </details>